IreneVDB/hugo-apero-blogdown-personal/content/project/_index.md

   title: A Sidebar for Your Projects
   description: |
     Projects can be anything!
-    Check out the _index.md file in the /project folder to edit this content.
   author: "Irene van den Broek"
   text_link_label: ""
   text_link_url: ""